zukunft/zukunft.com/docs/code_functions_all.md

     \-- field_to_type_list
         \-- type_lists - map a type-id db field name to its preloaded type list so a caller can show the type name inste ad of the id
+    \-- url_key_to_type_list
+        \-- type_lists - map a type-id url var key to its preloaded type list, used by the change preview of an object
 ```